jenkinsci/conjur-credentials-plugin/README.md

     - !group myspace/jwt-apps
 ```

-Use the Conjur CLI to load `grant-app-access.yml` into `root`:
+Use the Secrets Manager CLI to load `grant-app-access.yml` into `root`:

 ```
 conjur policy load -f grant app-access.yml -b root
 ```

-### Step 5: Define and Grant Access to Conjur Variables
+### Step 5: Define and Grant Access to Variables

 Save following policy as `secrets.yml`.
-This policy defines your Conjur secrets and grants access to the hosts defined in the previous step:
+This policy defines your secrets and grants access to the hosts defined in the previous step:

 ```
 - &devvariablesGlobal